 Ernie’s Ride is a self-supported (no assistance vehicle) ride, typically, on the first weekend in August (Friday – Sunday) to be close to Ernie's birthday on August 3.
 This year’s ride is being postponed until September 11-13, 2020 due to logistical issues with lodging due to the Covid-19 virus.
 This challenging ride is an event created to raise funds, prayers, and awareness for two pro-life women’s centers here in Warren & Butler Counties.
 The Community Pregnancy Center is located in Middletown, Ohio.
 Family Life Center of Auglaize County is in Wapakoneta & St. Marys, Ohio.
 Elizabeth's New Life Center is located in my hometown, Lebanon, OH.
 In the first four years, Ernie's Ride has raised over $40,000 - and 100% of it goes to the centers!

 The premise of the ride is very straight-forward: Riders complete as much of the 320-mile distance between the Ohio River, in Cincinnati, and Lake Erie, in Cleveland, as possible during the 3-day event.
-Maybe this is your year to ride!
 You can see information on past rides on the tab above.
 And, you can read more about the history, the Centers, the Ernie’s Ride Cycling Kit, and more by using the navigation tabs at the top of this page.
 This year's edition may just have our most riders ever (final commitments aren't in, yet).

 Or, if you’d like, you can sponsor a rider a set amount per mile.
 When Ernie’s Ride 2020 is over, you make your donation directly to the Center you have chosen based on the total number of miles (320-mile max) your sponsored rider has covered.